What Should I Do If My Parents and I Disagree about My College Choices?

 It is quite common for students and their parents to disagree about the appropriate college choice.
 Think carefully what is most important to you as you start your college search.
 Have an honest discussion with your family regarding college costs, location, size, programs of study, etc. Parents want to see that their children are making an educated, rational decision.
 If funding is limiting your options, check with every college you are interested in to explore financial aid.
 Sometimes parents are initially shocked by the sticker price of a college and may be more open to discussing your college plans after being educated themselves about the complex world of financial aid.

 In the end it really should be your choice, as it's you that will be going to college—sorry parents!
-Again, if you get the difficult questions out in the open before you begin your college search, in the end your choices of where to accept should hopefully be aligned with your parents’ needs.
+Again, if you get the difficult questions out in the open before you begin your college search, in the end your choices of where to apply should hopefully be aligned with your parents’ needs.

 Associate Chancellor for Enrollment Management